 You will find the full discussion here and The Inevitable 2020 Series lineup here.

-You can learn more about AI use in eDiscovery here.
+You can learn more about AI use in data discovery here.